Does Wisconsin tax military retirement income?

 In this situation you have two options.
 You can file a Wisconsin Form 1 with a filing status of married filing separately.
 Under this option, you show only your income on the Form 1.
 However, your tax may be higher than if you filed as married filing jointly.

-If I am a Wisconsin resident in the armed forces, is my spouse also liable for Wisconsin income taxes?
-Or if I am a legal resident of another state stationed in Wisconsin on military orders, is my spouse liable for Wisconsin income taxes?
+If I am a Wisconsin resident in the armed forces or a legal resident of another state stationed in Wisconsin on military orders, is my spouse liable for Wisconsin income taxes?

 If your spouse is a legal resident of Wisconsin, he or she is liable for Wisconsin income taxes as any other resident, regardless of where he or she resides.

-If your spouse is a legal resident of another state, he or she is only liable for Wisconsin income taxes on income from a business conducted in Wisconsin, property located in Wisconsin, a Wisconsin state lottery or a multijurisdictional lottery ticket purchased in Wisconsin, Wisconsin pari-mutuel wager winnings and purses, or winnings from a Native American casino or bingo hall located in Wisconsin.
+If your spouse is a nonresident of Wisconsin, his or her income from services performed (for example, wages or services from self-employment) in Wisconsin is not taxable to Wisconsin as long as the nonresident spouse is in Wisconsin solely to be with the service member who is serving in Wisconsin in compliance with military orders.
+However, he or she is liable for Wisconsin income taxes on income from a business conducted in Wisconsin, property located in Wisconsin, a Wisconsin state lottery or a multijurisdictional lottery ticket purchased in Wisconsin, Wisconsin pari-mutuel wager winnings and purses, or winnings from a Native American casino or bingo hall located in Wisconsin.

 Note: Even though the nonresident spouse's income may not be taxable to Wisconsin, it would be taxable to the nonresident spouse's state of legal residence.

 I am in the military and stationed outside Wisconsin.
 I remain a Wisconsin resident.
 My spouse, who is also from Wisconsin, is living with me outside Wisconsin.
 My spouse is not in the military but is earning income outside Wisconsin.
-Is my spouse still considered a Wisconsin resident?
-Is my spouse still required to pay taxes to Wisconsin on income earned outside Wisconsin?
+Is my spouse still considered a Wisconsin resident and required to pay taxes to Wisconsin on income earned outside Wisconsin?

-1. Taken actions to abandon the Wisconsin domicile,
+- Take actions to abandon the Wisconsin domicile

-2. Be physically present in the new state of residence, and
+- Be physically present in the new state of residence

-3. Taken actions to establish a new domicile in the new state of residence.
+- Take actions to establish a new domicile in the new state of residence

 If your spouse does not meet all three of these requirements, your spouse would still be considered a Wisconsin resident and would be required to file Wisconsin income tax returns.
 A Wisconsin resident's world-wide income is reportable to Wisconsin.

-I am a nonresident servicemember stationed in Wisconsin.
+I am a nonresident service member stationed in Wisconsin.
 My spouse and I own rental property in Wisconsin and are required to file a Wisconsin return.
 We wish to file a Form 1NPR using the married filing joint status.
-Does any of my military compensation get reported on the 1NPR?
+Does any of my military compensation get reported on the Form 1NPR?

 I am in the military and stationed outside the United States.
 Can I claim the armed forces member credit?